Fapad/minishell/README.md

 ```bash
 make valgrind
 ```
+This will suppress leaks from the readline library and from the executables launched by the minishell.

 ## requirements for this school project:
 Any implemented feature and its error handling should behave like in bash.